- 159 hp Power

 In 2016 the most successful rider in the series’ history, Shane ‘Shakey’ Byrne, added to his fourth title he won for the team in 2014 to take record breaking fifth title.
 The achievement was even more astonishing as the team had returned to Ducati and managed to not only develop a new bike but win the title with the Ducati Panigale.
 Byrne successfully defended his title in 2017, but unfortunately he was unable to go for a 6th title in 2018 after a serious accident meant he was unable to return to the team.

-For 2019, the Be Wiser team will welcome two new riders to the team, Scott Redding who joins after a number of years riding in MotoGP and the Australian, Josh Brookes the 2015 British Superbike Champion.
+In 2019, the Be Wiser team welcomed two new riders to the team, Scott Redding who joined after riding in MotoGP and the Australian, Josh Brookes the 2015 British Superbike Champion.
+Scott went on to win the title in 2019, pushed hard by teammate Josh Brookes.

 Josh Brookes (Be Wiser Ducati)